flavi1/aracphp/README.md

 # todo
-An optionnal PSR4 loader that allow static class auto initialization (a "magic" method "__init()") (see https://www.php.net/manual/fr/language.oop5.autoload.php#86195) Should not enter inconflict with composer if presents
+An optionnal PSR4 loader that allow static class auto initialization (a "magic" method "__init()") (see https://www.php.net/manual/fr/language.oop5.autoload.php#86195)

+Should not enter in conflict with composer if presents